UrbanInstitute/dynasim-shiny3/README.md

 ## Scripts

-### get_data_dollar_change.R
+### get-assets.R

-This script pulls and cleans data from the sheet "$income Distribution by Sour" in `X:\programs\run912\Run5SaveOpt4\BPCtableShellsRun5SaveOpt4withSUPERTAX.xlsx`.
-The Excel data are in 36 tables which are arranged vertically by demographic groups and horizontally by years.
-Variables (income, taxes, and premiums) are arranged vertically in each table and observations (percentiles) appear horizontally.
+This script pulls and cleans data from the sheet "Total Asset distribution".

-### get_data_levels.
-R
+### get-incomes.R

-This script pulls and cleans data from the sheet "income Distribution by Source" in `X:\programs\run912\Run5SaveOpt4\BPCtableShellsRun5SaveOpt4withSUPERTAX.xlsx`.
-The Excel data are in 36 tables which are arranged vertically by demographic groups and horizontally by years.
-Variables (income, taxes, and premiums) are arranged vertically in each table and observations (percentiles) appear horizontally.
+This script pulls and cleans data from the sheet "income Distribution by Source".

-### income_distribution_shiny.R

-This script takes the .csv files created in `get_data_levels.R` and `get_data_dollar_change.R` and turns them into an interactive shiny graphic.

 ### /data

-The /data subdirectory contains .csv files which are created in the get_data scripts and used by `income_distribution_shiny.R`.
+### assets.csv

+A .csv file with distributions for 4 measures of wealth for many different policy options and demographic groups.

+### incomes.csv

+A .csv file with distributions for 26 measures of income for many different policy options and demographic groups.

-### /www
+## /www

 The /www subdirectory contains `shiny.css`.
 Shiny applications automatically look for material in the www subdirectory.
-The style sheet currently has a single universal css selector which changes the font in the Shiny application to [Lato](https://fonts.google.com/specimen/Lato).

-### themes
+## themes

 The R Shiny graphic is built using the [Urban Institute R theme](https://github.com/UrbanInstitute/urban_R_theme).
 The theme works better using Mac OSX than Windows so `urban_theme_mac.R` is used when publishing the Shiny graphic and `urban_theme_windows.R` is used for developing edits and new features.